cockpit-project/cockpit/doc/protocol.md

             }
         }

- * "interface-properties-changed": Sent by cockpit-agent when the Properties of an interface change.
+ * "interface-properties-changed": Sent by cockpit-bridge when the Properties of an interface change.

         {
             "command": "interface-properties-changed",